usman-mu/solidity-contracts/README.md

-These contracts are just for learning and practice purpose. not tested
+These contracts are just for learning and practice purpose.
+Not tested for production